API Security 101: Understanding the Basics

 What is API Security?

 Application programming interface (API) security involves safeguarding APIs from unauthorized access, misuse, and alteration.
 This is achieved through various measures such as encryption, authentication, authorization protocols, and monitoring for suspicious activity.
 Neglecting API security can lead to system crashes, data breaches, and reputational harm.
-It's crucial to secure APIs to protect user data and maintain the systems' integrity.
+It's crucial to secure APIs to protect user data and maintain the systems' integrity, especially with the diverse API implementations in today's technology landscape.

 API Definition and Authentication